 "If I have to seem poor and I have to stay in this box here so that you'll help me,

 In June of 2015, Second Harvest Food Bank was selected as one of five food banks in the nation to receive a three-year Collective Impact grant from Feeding America and the Laura and John Arnold Foundation.
-Imagine Forsyth, formerly known as Collaborating for Clients or C4Cwork, draws upon the wisdom, expertise and strength of a broad cross-section of organizations and individuals to bring about large-scale social change that cannot be achieved by a single organization addressing a single issue.
+Imagine Forsyth, formerly known as Collaborating for Clients (C4C), draws upon the collective wisdom, expertise and strength of a broad cross-section of organizations and community members to create social change that cannot be achieved by a single organization addressing a single issue.
 Importantly, this work recognizes and lifts the strengths and assets of community residents and includes the contributions of individuals from diverse backgrounds and perspectives.

-Under this grant, our food bank is serving as the lead convener for a broad-based, collaborative effort focused on four key and connected issues impacting the quality of life and opportunity for people living in two low-income communities in Forsyth County: food security (access to healthy and affordable food), income/employment, health and housing.
+Under this grant, our food bank is serving as the lead convener for collaborative work focused on four key and connected issues impacting the quality of life and opportunity for people living in two low-income communities in Forsyth County: food security (access to healthy and affordable food), income/employment, health and housing.
 Current collaborating partners include: